 Contact Us About Thyroid Surgery

 If you are experiencing thyroid issues, please come visit McKinney ENT Clinic so we can determine whether or not you need thyroid surgery.
 We will always explore non-surgical alternatives first, but if surgery is necessary you will be able to count on our expertise.
-Contact us online or call (972) 954-2030 or (214) 785-6811 to schedule an appointment.
+Call our Plano or Frisco clinic at (214) 383-5955 for an appointment.